erikbonner/giga-upload/README.md

 This is a simple file uploading utility similar to (but hopefully less shady than) megaupload.
 Hence the amazingly creative name.

-This project was developed as an exercise to gather experience with nodejs webapps.
+This project was developed as an exercise to gather experience working with nodejs webapps.

 # How to deploy